 Transatlantic Colum McCann

-Colum McCann has little to prove after awing readers with powerful storytelling in “This Side of Brightness”.
-Tackling the unknown with his exploration of hidden Romani culture in “Zoli”.
+Colum McCann has little to prove after awing readers with powerful storytelling in “This Side of Brightness” and tackling the unknown with his exploration of hidden Romani culture in “Zoli”.
 Yet somehow McCann just keeps on giving and “Transatlantic” is his latest offering.
-The first non-stop transatlantic flight made in 1919 lies at the center of this spellbinding tale.
-McCann reaches out to embrace over 150 years of Irish and American history.
-At times the narrative is difficult to grasp in the palm of your hand.
-It follows three different series of events, but this turbulence is short lived.
-The result is a McCann classic, a strong story interspersed with lyricism, poetry and harmony.
+The first non-stop transatlantic flight made in 1919 lies at the center of this spellbinding tale as McCann reaches out to embrace over 150 years of Irish and American history.
+At times the narrative is difficult to grasp in the palm of your hand as it follows three different series of events, but this turbulence is short lived and the result is a McCann classic, a strong story interspersed with lyricism, poetry and harmony.
+Deservedly on best books 2013.

 Devil in the Grove by Gilbert King